• Home

 ⦁ We can't eliminate all risks but we can mitigate risks

-⦁ Have good cockpit management of crew
+⦁ Have good cockpit management of the crew and passengers

-⦁ Visualize the flight before taking off
+⦁ Visualize (plan) the flight before taking off

 ⦁ Consider your passengers/students tolerance